Tableflow

 To get started with Tableflow, you first need to create a Tableflow cluster from the WarpStream Console, or using one of infrastructure-as-code deployment options.
 The WarpStream Agents that join this cluster will only perform Tableflow operations and do not expose the Apache Kafka protocol.
 Please refer to our other documentation for how to install and configure the WarpStream Agents in your environment as the process does not differ for Tableflow.

 Once the Agents are running, you can open the Configuration table and start defining your source clusters, topics, tables, and schemas.
-During the EA period, the only method for defining schemas is inline mode, which doesn't require using an external Schema Registry.
+During the Early Access period, the only method for defining schemas is inline mode, which doesn't require using an external Schema Registry.
 Schema Registry support will be available in a future release.

 Managed Tables

-Tableflow tables are fully managed by WarpStream, or what we called "managed tables".
+Tableflow tables are fully managed by WarpStream, or what we call "managed tables".
 You cannot use another system for performing writes, compactions, or other table maintenance operations.
 This is in contrast to a connector-based approach where you would be forced to combine multiple distinct systems or operations together to implement all of these functions.

 Specify Source Clusters